|

 public safety programs, including police car replacement every 3 years and

 manning a previously closed fire station.
+Now retired, due to health.

 Personal: